andreaskatis/cgc-synthesized-fuzzers/A_Game_of_Chance/README.md

 ## Vulnerabilities
 A_Game_of_Chance has one vulnerability
 1. Players determine what amount they bet based on pointers to a flag page, a collection of bytes that is meant to be kept secret.
 However, the players move their flag page pointers in a predictable fashion based on whether they won or lost the round.
 Because of this, a malicious user is able to keep track of players individual bets (ie, the indices of the flag page) in order to eventually build a complete picture of the flag page, constituting an information leakage vulnerability.
-Note: At no point does the application crash.

 ## Fuzzer information
 The fuzzer sends 129 ints, which the relay then converts into a readable expression for the application.
 The usage and expected ranges for the generated ints are as follows:

     Variable Name       Usage                                                   Expected Range      	Instances
-    cmd                 Represents which command to send to the application     [0, 4]			1 size                Represents the size of the deck                         [1, 127]		1 card                Represents a card in the deck                           [0, 8]			127
+    cmd                 Represents which command to send to the application     [0, 5]					1 size                Represents the size of the deck                         [1, 127]				1 card                Represents a card in the deck                           [2, 10]					127

-The card value range is limited to [0, 8] instead of the [2, 10] that the application expects to simplify processing in the relay.

 The relay then takes these variables and sends a predefined command to the application.